tbhatawdekar/Song-Recommender/README.md

 # Song-Recommender

 A fun and easy interface to find song recommendations.
-Just type in a emotion and get a bunch of recs!
-In progress: AI functionality via the GPT API (enter a phrase, get song recs).
+AI functionality via the OpenAI GPT API, simply enter a phrase and get emotionally relevant song suggestions.
+Happy jamming! 🎶🎧